 I am a diligent worker who always meets deadlines and works well under pressure.
 I embrace responsibility whether in a leadership role or not.
 I’m friendly and easy-going, but I will apply myself relentlessly to ensure that my job is a job well done.
 Two of my best traits are my versatility and flexibility to handle the task at hand.
 I adapt.
 I’m a quick and eager to learn, and I will work to impress those who expect the best of me.

-Some of my other skills include news and press release writing, editing, familiarity with developing a PR plan, time management, and the ability to learn new programs and applications quickly.
+Some of my other skills include news and press release writing, editing in AP Style, familiarity with developing a PR plan, time management, and the ability to learn new programs and applications quickly.

 While studying abroad in Hong Kong, I learned a lot about travel, various cultures, and my own independence.
 I learned how to solve problems on my own, like replacing a lost passport and navigating foreign cities with no knowledge of the languages.